 Conversion Rate

-The percentage of visitors who complete a desired action, such as making a purchase, filling out a form, or signing up for a newsletter.
+The percentage of visitors who complete a desired action, such as making a purchase or filling out a contact form.
+This is one of the most important metrics for measuring success.

 Exit Pages